rubenwiersma/ipycanvas_drawing/README.md

 # Drawing utility in ipycanvas
 Small utility to make simple drawings in Jupyter notebooks with ipycanvas and ipywidgets.
+Useful for getting quick user input in research prototypes, e.g., for masking, annotation, etc.

 ![Example usage](img/example_screenshot.png)